epoupon/lms/README.md

 The Subsonic API is enabled by default.

+__Note__: since _LMS_ stores hashed and salted passwords, it cannot handle the __token authentication__ method defined from 1.13.0.

 ## Installation

-This installation process and the default values of the configuration file and the _systemd_ service file have been written for _Debian Stretch_.
+__Note__: this installation process and the default values of the configuration file and the _systemd_ service file have been written for _Debian Stretch_.
 Therefore, you may have to adapt commands and/or paths in order to fit to your distribution.

 ### Build dependencies
 ```sh